Josh Rogers allows 1 run to lead Nationals over Marlins 7-1

 Washington padded its lead on Escobar’s two-run double and Soto’s RBI double against Taylor Williams in the ninth.

+“Josh was really good,” Nationals manager Dave Martinez said “For him to go to that deep was awesome.
+Our bullpen needed a break.
+The guys play hard behind him and he competes.”

-Miguel Rojas singled with two outs, Andres Machado walked Jazz Chisholm Jr. and Bryan De La Cruz and got Jesús Sánchez to ground into a forceout.
+Miguel Rojas singled with two outs in the eighth, Andres Machado walked Jazz Chisholm Jr. and Bryan De La Cruz and got Jesús Sánchez to ground into a forceout.
 Mason Thompson closed with a perfect ninth.

+“There were a number of balls we hit on the nose tonight,” Marlins manager Don Mattingly said.
+“It seemed to be right at people.
+You have to give him credit.
+He kept us off balance.”

 Rogers allowed four runs — one earned — and four hits in 5 1/3 innings, struck out a career-high 10 and walked two.
 Miami’s NL All-Star representative is 0-5 in 11 starts since beating Colorado on June 10.